 About Anni.

 I bring a gentle, person-centered approach to movement and wellbeing, shaped by a combination of analytical curiosity and artistic sensitivity.
-My journey began in physics as a student, but evolved into a deeper exploration of the body through dance, improvisation, and movement therapy.
+My journey began in physics as a student, but gradually evolved into a deeper exploration of the body through dance, improvisation, and movement therapy.

-At the heart of my work is the belief that movement reconnects us to joy, resilience, and our inner resources.
+At the heart of my work is the belief that movement reconnects us to joy, resilience, dignity, and our inner resources.

 Our shared language is movement.